thequietlife/hackerspager/README.md

 <img
 src="https://github.com/thequietlife/hackerspager/blob/27bdf1cc207c031af4c9aba6210babbfe6e62d50/images/before.png"
 alt="before photo of the Motorola pager" width="400"/>

+The screen has a big scratch.
+I searched around the house for some clear packaging.
+We seem to always have something that comes in plastic packaging. <br>

 I haven't done any spraypainting before and I found this the hardest bit.
 Trying to get a light, even coat.
 I couldn't get nice straight lines around the Motorola label.